 So how does this relate to fitness coaching?

-If you think about the nature of horse-drawn carriages, they are pulled forward by the animals, just as a personal fitness trainer ‘pulls’ (or more commonly ‘pushes’) their client to take their training to the next level and achieve their objectives.
+If you think about the nature of horse-drawn carriages, they are pulled forward by the animals, just as a home or online personal trainer ‘pulls’ (or more commonly ‘pushes’) their client to take their training to the next level and achieve their objectives.

 The word ‘coach’ was used in a sporting context for the first time in 1860, and has since spread beyond the English-speaking world to become widely used on an international scale!